How Much Does A Smith Machine Bar Weigh?

 On the other hand, a commercial Smith machine is one you would find in a large gym.
 It is a piece of equipment made from higher quality materials and costs $3,000-$4,000.

 Commercial Smith machines don’t always have Olympic-quality bars, but they fit 2″ diameter Olympic plates.
-And they usually have ball bearings and a counterbalance to reduce the starting weight to 30 lbs or less.
+They usually have ball bearings and a counterbalance to reduce the starting weight to 30 lbs or less.

 The table below shows the bar weight of a residential Smith machine compared to various commercial Smith machines.